julietteshang/julietteshang.github.io/_posts/2020-11-08-TeamContract.md

 Cheetah Polls

 Team Logo: What will be your project logo and what is the rationale behind it?
-Team logo: it will use the HM logo, since this app is dedicated to the HM community, and will focus on the lion’s mouth to indicate communication.
+Team logo: it will use the HM logo, since this app is dedicated to the HM community.
+It has the word Comms on it so signify communication.

 Team Plan: Write your plan for who will do what as you work on the Group Project Proposal.